midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 With the `apply_transaction`, `finalize_transaction` and `rollback_transaction` possibly be extended to blocks or ranges of blocks.
 Since shielded tokens are implemented using effectively an UTxO mode, one can find [Cardano Wallet Formal Specification](https://iohk.io/en/research/library/papers/formal-specification-for-a-cardano-wallet/) a relevant read, with many similarities present.

 Full transaction lifecycle in relationship to those operations is presented on figure below.
 Please note, that confirmed and final transactions have statuses related to their execution.

+The status "failed entirely" is conceptually the same as "failed" (there was no effect on ledger state), with the major difference being the reason - if transaction was confirmed with "failed entirely" status it meant it was successfully submitted to the network and there was an attempt of adding it to a block, but it was rejected by ledger rules, so it was added to a block as a failed one.
+The "failed" status means though that transaction was submitted to the network, but there is no block to include it in any form (because of some intermittent issues or a chain reorganization).

 ![](./tx-lifecycle.svg)